 When a child is traumatized they feel it’s their fault.
-The only alternative, that their caretakers are at fault, is too much for them to deal with because their life depends on that care.
-So I grew up with the feeling there was something deeply wrong with me, that I was “not good enough”.
+The only alternative, that their caretakers are at fault, is too much for them to deal with because their life depends on their care.
+So I grew up with the feeling there was something deeply wrong with me.
 I carried that feeling for many years into adulthood.

 In my teens I got into drugs and alcohol, and when I was 27 had a major psychological crisis.

 I developed OCD (Obsessive Compulsive Disorder) with the recurring thought that I was a disgusting person.
 I seriously considered suicide.
 But I wanted so badly for my two young children to have a good father, the opposite of what I’d had, that I decided not to do it, and stay and work through my problems.

 There are many variations of Obsessive Compulsive Disorder.
 Although I had the obsessive thoughts I never had the compulsive actions, so I never hurt anybody.
 I just made myself very unhappy.

 The next 35 years were filled with anxiety and depression.
 The leader of a group therapy session I went to called me “Mr. Fear”.
 Some of the time I was able to keep working, but I was painfully alone.
 I developed a death wish.
 When I saw someone die in a movie I would feel very relaxed, and think to myself “It’s OK.
 They have peace now.”
 When I saw a person walking down the street, I would wish I was them.

 Fortunately I started to believe in reincarnation, which says that whatever life lessons you don’t learn in this lifetime, you’ll have to come back and learn in your next lifetime.
 And there was no way I was going to go through the misery of this lifetime again, so I decided to stay and get it over with, and learn whatever I needed to learn to live a happy life.

 I developed an insatiable drive for personal growth.